 Compression styles vary by start point (capri, footless, open-toe, closed toe) and end point (thigh, waist, high waist).
 Arm compression is generally full-arm and may go behind the shoulders.
 Hand gloves or gauntlets and foot socks are available.

-Every patient is different, but most typical lipedema patients benefit from wearing something that starts below the ankle (such as mid-foot), runs up the entire leg, and over the abdomen (lipedema tissue and fluid buildup can occur up through the bra line).
+Every patient is different, but most typical patients with a SAT (subcutaneous adipose tissue) disorder benefit from wearing something that starts below the ankle (such as mid-foot), runs up the entire leg, and over the abdomen (tissue and fluid buildup can occur up through the bra line).
 For arms, something that starts below the wrist cuff and runs up the whole arm is likely to be best.

 Compression also varies by customizability and therefore by price.
 Standard sizes and shapes can be purchased on the internet and at drug stores BUT those are made for people with standard shapes, NOT necessarily for lipedema-shaped bodies.
 It is very important to have more pressure applied further from your trunk than closer to your trunk (this is called ‘graded’ or ‘gradient’ compression).
 Applying more pressure closer to the trunk actually impairs the lymphatic flow and encourages more swelling further out which is the opposite of what we are trying to accomplish.
 Customized garments are ideal, but you must find someone who can fit your body appropriately and have them made for your body.
 Custom garments can be hundreds or thousands of dollars and take a long time to manufacture, which can be problematic when people’s bodies change quickly.